bkmgit/2021-05-01-epl-online/index.md

 {% elsif site.carpentry == "pilot" %}
 Please check the "Setup" page of
-[the lesson site]({{ site.lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the lesson.
+[the lesson site]({{ site.lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the Spreadsheet, Openrefind and R lessons.
 {% endif %}
+{% include install_instructions/shell.html %}
+{% include install_instructions/git.html %}
+{% include install_instructions/editor.html %}